jharwell/jharwell.github.io/content/authors/admin/_index.md

 interests lie broadly in the investigation of emergent behavior in large interacting multi-agent systems, at the intersection of task allocation, mathematical modeling, swarm robotics, and swarm intelligence.
-I'm interested in two main areas.
-First, understanding the fundamental principles of large swarms, including the "unpredictable" behaviors which emerge as such complex systems interact with their environments in non-trivial ways, to develop better models of collective behavior.
-Second, developing mathematical models for predictive control of large-scale multi-agent robotic systems to create programmable robot swarms for applications in dangerous or unstable environments such as autonomous construction, mining, and space exploration.
+I'm interested in two main areas:

+- Understanding the fundamental principles of large swarms, including the "unpredictable" behaviors which emerge as such complex systems interact with their environments in non-trivial ways, to develop better models of collective behavior.

+- Developing mathematical models for predictive control of large-scale multi-agent robotic systems from first principles which are robust enough to cross the simulation-reality gap.
+Of particular interest are applications in dangerous or unstable environments (e.g., mining, space exploration), or dynamic environments (i.e., those which are modified by the swarm as it operates), such as agriculture, autonomous construction, debris/waste removal.

 My areas of expertise include: swarm intelligence, swarm robotics, mathematical modeling of multi-agent systems, algorithm design, data structures, software